IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 The service uses an external API to retrieve weather forecasts for locations, returning the text description for weather in the next 24 hours.

-Hence, we first need to create an instance of the `Weather Company Data` service.
+Hence, we first need to create an instance of the *Weather Company Data service*.
 To do so click the `Catalog` link at the top right of the screen.
 From the menu appearing on the left of the screen select `Data & Analytics`.
 Next, click `Weather Company Data`.
 Leave all settings as they are and click the `Create button` at the bottom right of the screen.
 Next, switch to the `Service Credentials` tab and click the `View Credentials` link.
 Note down `username` and `password`.

 Again, let's create the action (name it `forecast_from_latlong`) using the following code: